 Dresden veteran: Kay Wack is the region's blood donation hero!

-Kay Wack, Dresden's loyal blood donor, has been providing over 200 donations since 1984.
-He appeals to the support of acute -needed blood.
-(Symbolbild/NAG)
+Kay Wack, Dresden's most loyal blood donor, has made over 200 donations since 1984.
+He appeals for support for urgently needed blood supplies.

 Dresden veteran: Kay Wack is the region's blood donation hero!

 But where does this decline come from?
-According to a report by the ZDF, the need for blood cannons have increased during the vacation time, since the number of accidents increases through travel.
-At the same time, younger people in particular donate less blood, which sends alarm signs.
-Only about 15,000 blood donations are needed daily to maintain the supply.
-But the willingness to donate has dropped significantly, and especially in the hot summer months, the maintenance of sufficient blood reserves becomes a challenge.
+According to a report by ZDF, the need for blood supplies has increased during the holiday season as the number of accidents caused by travel increases.
+At the same time, younger people in particular are donating less blood, which sends alarm signals.
+Only around 15,000 blood donations are needed daily to maintain supplies.
+But the willingness to donate has fallen significantly, and maintaining sufficient blood reserves becomes a challenge, especially in the hot summer months.

 The situation is serious

-experts warn of precarious medical care conditions.
-The DRK reports that the blood reserves in Germany are almost used up.
-In several federal states, including North Rhine-Westphalia and Rhineland-Palatinate, this has already led to the fact that predictable operations had to be postponed.
-The noticeable aging of the blood donors also ensures worry lines, since many young people for various reasons, such as previous illnesses or simply not sufficiently informed, refrain from donating.
+Experts warn of precarious medical care conditions.
+The DRK reports that blood reserves in Germany are almost exhausted.
+In several federal states, including North Rhine-Westphalia and Rhineland-Palatinate, this has already led to planned operations having to be postponed.
+The noticeable aging of blood donors also creates concerns, as many young people refrain from donating for various reasons, such as previous illnesses or simply not being sufficiently informed.

-Here the numbers are clear: The decline in the first donors by 6% between 2023 and 2024 could strengthen that problem awareness must be created.
-The DRK therefore mobilizes all citizens to use available blood donation dates.
-Two blood donations per year could make the decisive difference.
-For example, in 2024 the largest blood donation campaign in Germany was carried out in the Tripsdrill amusement park, in which around 3,750 donors were expected.
+The numbers are clear here: The 6% decline in first-time donors between 2023 and 2024 could reinforce the need to raise awareness of the problem.
+The DRK is therefore mobilizing all citizens to use available blood donation appointments.
+Even two blood donations per year could make a crucial difference.
+For example, in 2024, the largest blood donation campaign in Germany was held at the Tripsdrill amusement park, where around 3,750 donors were expected.

 A call to action

-The current situation is critical, but not unconditionally hopeless.
-Motivating actions and increased willingness to donate are required to keep patient care stable.
-Kay Wack is a shining example of how you can do a lot with an active contribution.
-In addition to the emotional aspects of a lifeguard, it is also important to raise awareness of the practical implementation of a blood donation - the donation takes between 5 and 12 minutes and is carried out immediately after a health check.
-The preparations are uncomplicated, and in order to stay fit after the donation, there is always information about the conservation and a small food.
+The current situation is critical, but not completely hopeless.
+Motivating campaigns and an increased willingness to donate are required to keep patient care stable.
+Kay Wack is a shining example of how you can achieve a lot with an active contribution.
+In addition to the emotional aspects of being a lifesaver, it is also important to raise awareness of the practicalities of carrying out a blood donation - the donation takes between 5 and 12 minutes and is carried out immediately after a health check.
+The preparations are uncomplicated, and to stay fit after the donation, there is always information about how to protect yourself and a small meal.

-In summary, we can only encourage everyone to make themselves available as a blood donor.
-The blood cannot be made artificially - if the reserves are completely slipped, the consequences could be catastrophic.
-It is up to all of us to accept this important concern and to show responsibility.
+In summary, we can only encourage everyone to make themselves available as blood donors.
+The blood cannot be manufactured artificially - if the reserves were to slip completely, the consequences could be catastrophic.
+It is up to all of us to take on this important issue and show responsibility.